New Eastbound Exit Ramp Now Open

-The new Tollway entrance ramp from Barrington Road to Westbound I-90 opened on Saturday, December 31.
-Access to this entrance ramp is available from both northbound and southbound Barrington Road.
-Ramp toll collection equipment has been installed to provide cashless tolling with I-PASS or Pay Online lanes on the new ramps carrying traffic to the west.
-Cars with I-PASS will pay 45 cents and the cash rate is 90 cents for cars.
+The Tollway opened the new eastbound exit ramp from I-90 to Barrington Road.
+All the ramps are open and tolling is active on all the ramps at Barrington Road.
+Cars with I-PASS will pay 45 cents and the cash rate will be 90 cents for cars.
 Trucks tolls will range from $1.50 to $4.00 during daytime hours, with overnight discounts offered.
 Those without I-PASS can pay their tolls online at the cash rate within the seven-day grace period.
-Construction will continue along Barrington Road through the winter months as will work on the new eastbound exit ramp to Barrington Road.
-Please continue to use caution while driving through this area.

 Pace Park-n-Ride & Expanding I-90 Bus Service

 Pace will be introducing new express bus service to provide non-stop trips from the Barrington Road station to the CTA Blue Line in Rosemont and the Northwest Transportation Center in Schaumburg.
 Weekday and Saturday service is planned.
 More information on schedules and operating hours will be provided by Pace closer to the start-up of the new I-90 services.
 One express route currently operates at the Randall Road Park-n-Ride along I-90.
 In total, three new Park-n-Ride facilities will be built on I-90 - Randall Road, Barrington Road, and IL 25.

 Information about these expanding services is available on the Pace website and via this link: